JakubHeba/jakubheba.github.io/SLAE/Shell-Bind-TCP/index.md

        to a block containing the actual arguments, which are passed through to the appropriate call.
 ```
-We see, therefore, that this syscall accepts two arguments.
-The first is socket function to invoke (for example, sys_socket()), the second indicates the arguments of this function (top of the stack in ECX).
+<p style="text-align: justify;">We see, therefore, that this syscall accepts two arguments.
+The first is socket function to invoke (for example, sys_socket()), the second indicates the arguments of this function (top of the stack in ECX).</p>

 The first function we call is sys_socket.
 Let's check its unique identifier.
 For "minor" syscalls called by socketcall(), their list is in the file: